 The dashed, red line indicates the shape of the vector potential.
 As discussed in Sec. \ref{sec:amplitude}, the electrons move inside the conduction band with the vector potential $k(t) = k_0 + A(t)$.
 Assuming vertical transitions, the electrons in the conduction band can recombine with the holes in the valence band and emit a photon with the respective energy difference between both bands at the given $k(t)$.
 The white lines indicate the transition energy $E_g(k(t))$ at the respective $k(t)$ over time.
 The two solid white lines are for electrons that start at either the maximum or minimum band gap at the beginning of the laser pulse.
 The dotted white line indicates the case where the electron tunnels into the conduction band at the minimal band gap when the vector potential is close to its maximum.

-In the following we focus on the spectra for the higher sampling rate ($N = 1000$; Figs. \ref{fig6}b, d).
-Around the maximal band gap, an oscillating pattern is observed, best seen for the smaller amplitude in Fig. \ref{fig6}b.
+Around the maximal band gap, an oscillating pattern is observed, best seen for the smaller amplitude in Fig. \ref{fig6}a.
 The white solid line agrees well with these oscillations.
 This line indicates the case where the tunneling process happens at the maximal band gap when the vector potential $A(t)$ is zero.
 This is expected, as tunneling processes are more likely when the electric field $-\partial_t A(t)$ is large, i.e., $A(t) \simeq 0$.